10 Healthy Dinner Ideas That Taste Good

 Other ways I’m working on my positive habits and routine is regularly writing and checking my calendar /planner, putting together loose meal plans, making sure I’m getting enough sleep (as well as self care in general), decluttering a few times a week and practicing yoga once a week.
 These are all actions that put me in a better place and help me become a better mom/wife/person in general.

-Here are 10 dinner recipes I make over and over for my family, my “old reliables” I like to call them – I’d love to hear about yours!
+Here are 10 dinner recipes I make over and over for my family – these are healthy dinner recipes that taste good and are my “old reliables” I like to call them – I’d love to hear about yours!

-(this chicken comes into play in so many ways – I add it to salads (for me), sandwiches or on it’s own with side of rice and veggies for the fam)
+this easy shredded chicken comes into play in so many ways – I add it to salads (for me), sandwiches or on it’s own with side of rice and veggies for the fam

 Are you following me on Instagram, Twitter, Facebook and Pinterest?
 If you’d like to subscribe to Aggie’s Kitchen and have each post delivered straight to your e-mail box, then please add your email here.
 Happy cooking!

 There are affiliate links in this post.
 I make small earnings through any purchases made through these links.
 Thank you for supporting Aggie’s Kitchen!